hass-emulated-hue/hassio-repo/emulated_hue_dev/DOCS.md

 A branch may have many changes and may be merged into future versions.
 Testing for bugs before merging can help to prevent future bugs.

+### Option: `use_default_ports_for_discovery`

+Only use HTTP and HTTPS ports for server listening, but continue to advertise HUE on 80 and 443.
+Useful for reverse proxies

 ### Option: `verbose`

 Enter true or false to toggle verbose logging.
 This will provided increase logs for debugging.